unisport/react-on-boarding/README.md

 We follow the pattern of Containers and Components where it makes sence.
 Containers should represent your app state and make use of the component lifecycle to handle your app logic, GET data from the backend and POST data to the backend whereas components ...

-A simple example of a Container that imports a Component
+An example of a Container that imports a Component

 **Example**
 ```javascript